nathan-bottomley/jekyll-podcast/README.md

 # Jekyll::Podcast

 `jekyll-podcast` converts a Jekyll blog into a podcast webpage.
-It provides you with all of the functionality you need to make your podcast fully accessible from your webpage, and it creates a podcast feed which you can submit to Apple Podcasts, Google Podcasts, Spotify or any other podcast directory.
+It provides you with all the functionality you need to make your podcast fully accessible from your webpage, and it creates a podcast feed which you can submit to Apple Podcasts, Google Podcasts, Spotify or any other podcast directory.

 ## Installation